RAK3272-SiP Quick Start Guide

 AT Command via UART2

-RAK3272-SiP Breakout Board can be configured using AT commands via the UART2 interface.
-You need a USB to UART TTL adapter to connect the RAK3272-SiP to your computer's USB port and a serial terminal tool.
-You can use the RAK Serial Port Tool so you can easily send AT commands and view the replies from the console output.
-The RAK Serial Port Tool commands still use the RUI V2 AT commands by default, you can modify it to have RUI3 AT commands and save.
+The RAK3272-SiP Breakout Board is configured using AT commands through the UART2 interface.
+To connect the RAK3272-SiP to your computer's USB port, you'll need a USB to UART TTL adapter and a serial terminal tool.
+The RAK Serial Port Tool allows you to send AT commands and view console output responses easily.
+While the RAK Serial Port Tool uses RUI V2 AT commands by default, you can modify and save it to use RUI3 AT commands.

-An alternative option to update firmware aside from UART2 is to use SWD pins (SWCLK & SWDIO).
-This method will require you to use external tools like ST-LINK or RAKDAP1.
+Alternatively, you can update firmware using SWD pins (SWCLK & SWDIO).
+This method requires external tools such as ST-LINK or RAKDAP1.

 Connect to the RAK3272-SiP Breakout Board